Is it safe to travel to Sri Lanka?

 What is happening in Sri Lanka?

-Sri Lanka has been gripped by protests for more than a month, which have spread from the capital to the countryside, in response to critical shortages of fuel, cooking gas and medicine, alongside rolling power cuts.
+Sri Lanka has been gripped by protests for a month and a half, which have spread from the capital to the countryside, in response to critical shortages of fuel, cooking gas and medicine, alongside rolling power cuts.
 People have been queuing for hours to buy essentials.

 The violent clashes led to the resignation of the prime minister, Mahinda Rajapaksa, on 9 May.
 Along with his brother, the president, Mr Rajapaksa has been blamed by many for plunging the country into its worst economic crisis in decades.